Last updated on April 7th, 2023

 The Federal Reserve has raised interest rates for the first time this year.
 The latest rate hike means higher borrowing costs, so consumers and businesses can expect to pay more for car loans, mortgages, and credit card balances.

-FOMC Raises Federal Funds Rate by 25 Points
+FOMC Raises Federal Funds Rate by 25 Points in February 2023

 The Federal Reserve’s Federal Open Market Committee (FOMC) met Wednesday and raised interest rates for the first time in 2023.
 The FOMC agreed to raise the target borrowing rate by 25 base points – or a quarter-percentage point – to try and control rampant inflation.
 This is the sixth Prime Rate increase since January of last year.